List of The Deptford Mice characters: Thomas Triton

 Thomas Triton, referred to as a midshipmouse, lives on the Cutty Sark in Greenwich.
 He has sailed across the world, but is now retired, though he is still haunted by a mysterious event that happened in his past.

 The Starwife

 The Starwife is the ancient leader of the squirrels in Greenwich Park, who lives in a chamber underneath an oak tree.
 She wears a silver acorn pendant and possesses a shiny black disc known as the Starglass, with which she can see into the future.
 She has good intentions though she can seem cruel, as she is not above using threats and trickery to accomplish certain tasks.
 In The Final Reckoning, she reveals to Audrey that she is a black squirrel, a nearly extinct race of squirrels.
-As she is aging fast and unable to find a black squirrel successor, she tricks Aubrey into taking her place as the next Starwife, who eventually accepts the position after the fall of Jupiter.
+As she is aging fast and unable to find a black squirrel successor, she tricks Audrey into taking her place as the next Starwife, who eventually accepts the position after the fall of Jupiter.